coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 Coveo JavaScript UI contains a [SearchBox](https://coveo.github.io/search-ui/components/searchbox.html) component containing a query box (for user input), a search button and an omnibox (used for suggestions).
 Coveo for Sitecore will add this [component](https://developers.coveo.com/display/public/SitecoreV4/Search+Component+Properties) to your Sitecore solution in the form of a rendering tied to a .cshtml file found in the website Views folder.
 Be aware that in order to work, you will also need to add the Search Box View Resources on every pages using the search box.
-This [component]((https://developers.coveo.com/display/public/SitecoreV4/Overview+of+CoveoSearchResources.ascx)) contains the JavaScript and CSS references to run your search box.
+This [component](https://developers.coveo.com/display/public/SitecoreV4/Overview+of+CoveoSearchResources.ascx) contains the JavaScript and CSS references to run your search box.

-For web form, the same components are sublayouts tied to .ascx files.
+For web forms, the same components are sublayouts tied to .ascx files.

 ### 1. Make it prominent

 You will want to insert the search box in the header or your solution and use the same header accross the site.
-Since both the search box and it's resources are components, you can use simple placeholder's logic and add the rendering manually or reference the rendering through code.
+Since both the search box and its resources are components, you can use simple placeholders logic and add the rendering manually or reference it through code.

 #### Using a placeholder